-- Press “q” to exit the apt-listchanges text.
+- Press “q” to exit the list of changes when it shows up.

 - Depending on the packages you have, you might have to answer a few questions during the installation (overwrite configuration, restart services, etc.).

-It will take a while to download and install all the new package (over 1000 in my case).
+It will take a while to download and install all the new packages (over 1000 in my case).

 Once done, it’s a good idea to reboot your system to apply all changes directly:

-That’s it, I’m now up-to-date with bullseye running on my Raspberry Pi 4:
+That’s it, I’m now up-to-date with Bookworm running on my Raspberry Pi 4:

 As promised, here is how to do this if you want to avoid the command line.